benjamincrozat/legacy-blog/posts/4-how-to-create-migration-laravel.md

 Modified At: 2022-09-15
 ---

-# Make your life easier, use Laravel's migrations at all cost
+# How to use migrations in Laravel to make your life easier

 ## Why should you use migrations